The Virasoro structure and the scattering matrix for Liouville conformal field theory: Segal-Sugawara representation and the Gaussian Free Field

-First, we identify the kernel $-\log |h(e^{i \theta})-h(e^{i \theta'})|$ with the resolvant of a jump operator across the curve $h(\T)$ and deduce the existence of a Gaussian field with this covariance. \begin{lemma} There exists a random variable $X_h\in H^{-s}(\T)$, with vanishing mean and covariance
+In order to describe the invariant measure of the operator $|f_t'(0)|^{-\frac{Q^2}{2}} P_t^0$, we identify the kernel $-\log |h(e^{i \theta})-h(e^{i \theta'})|$ (recall that $h$ appears in Lemma \ref{limith}) with the resolvent of a jump operator across the curve $h(\T)$ and deduce the existence of a Gaussian field with this covariance. \begin{lemma} There exists a Gaussian random variable $X_h\in H^{-s}(\T)$, with vanishing mean and covariance

 \end{lemma} \begin{proof} It suffices to show that for all real non zero $f\in L^2(\T)$ with $\int_{0}^{2 \pi}f(e^{i \theta})\dd \theta=0$,